Einsums/Einsums/README.md

 Provides compile-time contraction pattern analysis to determine optimal operation to perform.

+## Requirements
+A C++ compiler with C++17 support.

+The following libraries are required to build EinsumsInCpp:

+* BLAS and LAPACK.
+* A Fast Fourier Transform library, either FFTW3 or DFT from MKL.

+On my personal development machine, I use MKL for the above requirements.
+On GitHub Actions, stock BLAS, LAPACK, and FFTW3 are used.

+Optional requirements:

+* For call stack backtracing, refer to the requirements listed [here](https://github.com/bombela/backward-cpp).

 ## Examples
 This will optimize at compile-time to a BLAS dgemm call.
 ```C++